PGScatalog/pgsc_calc/docs/getting-started.rst

 --------------------

 First, you need to describe the structure of your genomic data in a standardised way.
-To do this, set up a spreadsheet that looks like:
+To do this, set up a spreadsheet that looks like one of the examples below:

-.. list-table:: Example samplesheet
+.. list-table:: Example bfile samplesheet
    :widths: 20 20 20 20 20
    :header-rows: 1